Cycling the Coll de Femenia in Mallorca

 The climb stretches to the southwest along the popular MA-10 road that traverses the whole mountain range and gives access to the most well known climbs in Mallorca.
 In fact you can follow this road on an epic Mallorca road cycling route from Puerto Pollensa to Andratx.
 There’s a much less demanding loop route out and back from Puerto Pollensa that will take you up and over Coll de Femenia to later descend the Coll de Sa Batalla or vice versa, a true classic for any Mallorca road cycling holiday.

-Start in Pollensa
+Start In Pollensa

 If you're cycling from Puerto Pollensa you will have to bypass the busy town of Pollensa following the MA-10.
 Luckily at this point the road is extra wide with enough space to ride two abreast safely but be careful as it's still a busy road leading to the northern coast.